Putin's Syria victory lap is likely premature — here's why

 This campaign has put Assad in a commanding position.

-Supported by Russian airstrikes, as well as Iran, Lebanese Hezbollah and Shiite militias, the Syrian forces have squeezed most of the rebels into a relatively small pocket in Idlib province.
+Supported by Russian airstrikes, as well as Iran, Lebanese Hezbollah and Shiite militias, Syrian forces have squeezed most of the rebels into a relatively small pocket in Idlib Province.

 ISIS has been routed from its strongholds of Raqqa and Deir el-Zour and currently controls a sliver of land along the Euphrates River and Syria's border with Iraq, as well as other low-population desert areas.